 Recruiting for the future

-Upon successful completion of the program, graduates are promoted to ongoing positions within their ‘home’ unit.
+Upon successful completion of the program, graduates are able to secure ongoing positions within their ‘home’ unit.

-Our grads do work that makes a real difference to Victorians’ lives.
-You’ll see the positive impact of your efforts – that’s an everyday experience when you’re developing reports that inform criminal justice strategy, contributing to policies that help shape our state’s future, aiding people to rehabilitate as they progress through the community corrections system, or helping the department to thrive as a whole in one of our numerous support roles.
-If you join DJR, your work will make Victoria a safer and more equitable place to live.
+Our grads work on projects that make a real difference in our community.
+You’ll witness the positive impact of your efforts – that’s an everyday experience when you’re developing reports that inform criminal justice strategy, contributing to policies that help shape our state’s future, and supporting the wider department in its commitment to improving the lives of Victorians.
+If you join DJR, your work will help make Victoria a safer and more equitable place to live.